Rehash

 Genesis 20:1, Jasher 20:1, Jubilees 16:10

-And at that time Abraham journeyed from the plain of Mamre in Hebron, and he went to the land of the Philistines, toward the south country, between Kadesh and Shur, and he dwelt in the mountains of Gerar; it was in the 25th year of Abraham’s being in the land of Canaan, and the 100th year of the life of Abraham, that he came to Gerar in the land of the Philistines.
+At that time, Abraham traveled from the plain of Mamre in Hebron to the land of the Philistines, heading toward the southern region between Kadesh and Shur.
+He settled in the mountains of Gerar.
+This happened in the 25th year of Abraham’s time in the land of Canaan, and in the 100th year of his life, when he arrived in Gerar, in the land of the Philistines.

 Rising Action